scholzj/dbg-kubernetes-training/lab-3/README.md

 # Lab 3: Multi-tier application

 In this lab, we will deploy a multi-tier application which is using database with persistent storage.
-We will user Wordpress and MySQL.
+We will user Etherpad and MySQL.

 ## Deploy MySQL database